-The Interdepartment Program (IDP) in the Conservation of Archaeological and Ethnographic Materials is unique in that it provides resources for students in both graduate programs access to facilities located at the Cotsen Institute of Archaeology and the Getty Villa.
+The Interdepartment Program (IDP) in the Conservation of Cultural Heritage is unique in that it provides resources for students in both graduate programs access to facilities located at the Cotsen Institute of Archaeology and the Getty Villa.

 Cotsen Institute at UCLA